mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 7. Sparkfun bi-directional [logic level converter](https://www.sparkfun.com/sparkfun-logic-level-converter-bi-directional.html)
    - SH-ESP32 runs 3.3 V internally
    - CMPS14 accepts both 3.3 V and 5 V
-   - LCD accpets both 3.3 V and 5 V but is brighter with 5 V
+   - LCD accepts both 3.3 V and 5 V but is brighter with 5 V
    - Soldered logic level converter onto the board and used 5 V both for CMPS14 and LCD
 8. Joy-IT step-down [voltage converter](https://joy-it.net/en/products/SBC-Buck04-5V)
    - SH-ESP32 accepts 8 - 32 V, this is step-down to 5 V for CMPS14 and LCD